sibradzic/upp/README.md

 UPP is able to parse and modify binary data structures of PowerPlay tables commonly found on certain AMD Radeon GPUs.
-Drivers on recent AMD GPUs allow PowerPlay tables to be dynamically modified on runtime, which may be known as "soft-PowerPlay" in coin-mining community.
-On Linux, the PP table is by default found at: `/sys/class/drm/card0/device/pp_table`.
+Drivers on recent AMD GPUs allow PowerPlay tables to be dynamically modified on runtime, which may be known as "soft" PowerPlay table.
+On Linux, the PowerPlay table is by default found at: `/sys/class/drm/card0/device/pp_table`.

 ### Requirements

-Python 2.7 or 3.6+, codecs, collections, struct, click.
-Should work on Windows as well, but modified table needs to be uploaded to registry instead of sysfs file.
+Python 2.7 or 3.6+, click library.
+Optionally, for reading "soft" PowerPlay table from Windows registry: python-registry.
+Should work on Windows as well (testers wanted).

 ### Usage